Federal Crime Defense Attorneys

 You cannot put a price on freedom.
 Due to the complexity of federal criminal defense, an experienced attorney is worth every penny.
 Our attorneys are dedicated and experienced, and you’ll find an exceptional balance when you hire the E. Stewart Jones Hacker Murphy legal team.

-Request a Free Phone Consultation or a confidential in-person meeting with our attorneys at one of our five convenient Capital Region offices today.
+Request a Free Phone Consultation or a confidential in-person meeting with our attorneys at one of our four convenient Capital Region offices today.

 Urgent Legal Matter?
 Call Us Now.
 Time is of the essence and our attorneys are available to clients 24 hours a day, 7 days a week, 365 days a year, even on holidays.
 We are here to help.
 Call our federal lawyers near you today!